collectiveaccess/ProvidenceDocs/_source/usermanual/manage.rst

 ------------

 **Search Forms**
 Just Like Displays, Advanced Search forms can be created and configured by the user.
 This can be used to create custom searches that cover only the fields you specify.
-To create a new search form, navigate to Manage > My Search Tools > Search, and then click on the “New Form” button.
+To create a new search form, navigate to *Manage > My Search Tools > Search*, and then click on the “New Form” button.
 You can create forms for any primary table.

 .. figure:: ../_static/images/4_6.png
    :name: Creating a new advanced search form